 Korra from The Legend of Korra embodies this trope to a degree unusual even within her franchise.
 In addition to being able to wield the four elements and having a Super Mode that can expertly crack continental plates without mussing anyone's hair, her sheer brute strength allows her to effortlessly pick up and fling around grown men taller than her.

 In an episode of Justice League Unlimited, Wildcat becomes so frustrated with his lack of superpowers that he punches through a brick wall.

 The Ripping Friends are superhumanly strong and tough.
 Their leader Crag once dragged the entire landmass of Quebec back to Canada with his bare hands and a rope.
 They got this way by training their asses off with their brutal mother.
 To them, having superpowers is cheating.

 Some unscrupulous martial arts "masters" claim to have achieved supernatural abilities through training.
-The website bullshido.net is dedicated to debunking them.
+Websites like bullshido.net and badmartialarts.com are dedicated to debunking them.
 In spite of this, several martial artists and fighters have developed reputations for seemingly superhuman physical abilities.

 Bruce Lee was able to perform a number of spectacular physical feats that he put to good use in his acting career.
 His films made it seem that he could translate his physical abilities into nearly superhuman fighting ability, but his true skills were never thoroughly tested.

 Mas Oyama, who was said to kill bulls by punching them in the face, before or after hacking their horns off with his bare hands.
 He was also said to crush rocks with his hands and fight one hundred people in a row with minimal breaks.
 The degree of truth to these stories is debatable.
 Youtube features a video of his bull exploits, though it only shows Oyama wrestling a harnessed bull to the ground and features a clearly faked portrayal of him hacking off a horn.